How to Become a Counselor in North Dakota

 (Back to Top)

-North Dakota counselors can expect to earn the following average hourly and average annual wages, according to May 2021 data from the U.S. Bureau of Labor Statistics:
+North Dakota counselors can expect to earn the following median annual wages, according to May 2024 data from the U.S. Department of Labor, Bureau of Labor Statistics: Occupational Outlook Handbook:

 Rehabilitation Counselors